How you can be seated in a

 2 Your backbone should be standing

-thighs at your knees downward.
-Someone who’s observing your position cannot
+firmly.
+Someone who’s observing your position cannot know how far you should

-know how far you should curve or lean forward but they can tell if it appears
+curve or lean forward but they can tell if it appears that you’re not leaning

-that you’re not leaning forward far enough or leaning forward too far.
+forward far enough or leaning forward too far.
+If you appear to be leaning

 3 When